 Most employers check applicants credit history to determine financial responsibility.
 Their concern also includes making sure that the new hire doesn’t have more debt than the income being offered.
 Good credit equates to having good character.

-If you want to start a business or grow the one you have, it takes the capital.
-And in case you don’t have cash lying around, you will need credit to qualify for a business loan.
+If you want to start a business or grow the one you have it takes money, and in case you don’t have cash lying around you will need credit to qualify for a business loan.

-As you see, having no credit isn’t that much better than bad credit because it doesn’t show lenders your ability to pay a debt.
-And unfortunately, your payment history is a reflection of whether or not the rest of your life is on track.
+As you see, having no credit isn’t that much better than bad credit because it doesn’t show lenders your ability to pay back debt.
+Unfortunately, your payment history is a reflection of whether or not the rest of your life is on track.

 Begin to establish good credit today by opening a bank account, getting copies of your credit reports, and apply for credit with companies who report to the three major credit bureaus.